 Here is where a lifestyle program comes in.
 It enables you and your staff to constantly provide value to your patients and keep them “tethered” to your practice.

 Consider the idea of perceived value.
 You need to ensure that in your customers’ eyes, your practice provides value that surpasses the associated costs with their membership.

-A Lifestyle Program To Rev Up Your Business
+A Coaching Program To Rev Up Your Business

 Let me make it clear that programs aren’t just for boosting your retention numbers.
 They can greatly strengthen your business across the board, increasing value, providing better data to you and your staff, as well as increase your revenue opportunity.